Ullaakut/astronomer/README.md

 * The average amount of public opened pull requests
 * The average amount of public code reviews
 * The average weighted contribution score (weighted by making older contributions more trustworthy)
+* Every 5th percentile, from 5 to 95, of the weighted contribution score
 * The average account age, older is more trustworthy

 ## How to use it